Help & Advice Articles, Videos and How-to-Guides

 What is Damp?

-Damp is caused by an excess of moisture in a building.
-This excess moisture is either making its way inside your property from outside (penetrating damp / rising damp), or from condensation that has formed within the building.
+Damp is caused by excess moisture in a building.
+This excess moisture is either making its way into your property from outside (penetrating damp / rising damp), or from condensation that has formed within the building.
 Poor ventilation, excess moisture and poorly heated homes are common causes of condensation-related damp.
 This article explains what causes damp in more detail and provides some pointers on spotting the type of damp.

 Damp or humid conditions are perfect conditions for mould to grow.